 Each career major offered will include a Work-Based Experience.
 The WBE is designed to be delivered as an integrated component within the courses taken by the individual student.
 The purpose of the WBE is for personal development, leadership, and employability skills.
 Students may also undertake special projects, cross-train, or participate in workplace learning opportunities to enhance skills in accordance with industry demands.
 WBE's must be approved prior to the student's absence.

 Progress Reports will be given out during each semester.
 Grades for secondary students will be sent to home schools for recording.

 Each student is expected to make progress toward completion of the major being taken.
-A student is considered to be progressing toward completion if the student maintains a grade of "C" and the student's attendance is within limits prescribed in the attendance policy.
+A student is considered to be progressing toward completion if the student maintains a grade of "C" and the student's attendance is within the limits prescribed in the attendance policy.

 Each student is expected to take and pass certification exams and competency tests associated with the career major for which they have enrolled and to be in good standing with their teacher.
 Students in good standing have exhibited a desire to cooperate with teachers and students in the program and contribute to a positive environment in the classroom.
 Students who cause disruptions and distract from the learning process will not be considered to be in good standing.
-Students not in good standing will need permission from the Assistant Superintendent or with one of the Directors for re-enrollment.
+Students not in good standing will need permission from the Deputy Superintendent or with one of the Directors for re-enrollment.